esa-tu-darmstadt/tapasco/README.md

 Basic Setup
 -------------------
-1. Open a terminal in the main directory of the repository and source the TaPaSCo setup script via `. setup.sh` or `source setup.sh`.
-    You need to do this every time you use TaPaSCo (or put it into your `~/.bashrc` or `~/.profile`).
+1. Create or open a folder, which you would like to use as your TaPaSCo workspace.
+	Within this folder, source the TaPaSCo-Initialization-Script which is located in `path/to/tapasco/tapasco-init.sh`.
+This will setup your current folder as `TAPASCO_WORK_DIR`.
+	It will also create the file `tapasco-setup.sh` within your workdir.
+2. Source `tapasco-setup.sh`.
-2. Build TaPaSCo:
+3. Build TaPaSCo:
     ```bash
+    cd path/to/tapasco
     cd toolflow/scala
     ./gradlew installDist
     ```
-3.  _Optional_: Run TaPaSCo unit tests from `toolflow/scala`: `gradle check`
+3.  _Optional_: Run TaPaSCo unit tests from `path/to/tapasco/toolflow/scala`: `gradle check`
 4.  _Optional_: Generate sample configuration file: `tapasco -n config.json`
     TaPaSCo should exit immediately and `config.json` will include a full configuration that can be read with `--configFile`, including one example